alonnov/IoT-NAS/README.md

 1. Place the compiled `.so` file in the plugins directory (e.g., `./plugins` or `./framework/plugins`).
 2. When you run the framework, it will automatically load plugins from this directory at startup.

+## 📝 License

+This project was created as an educational exercise by Alon Nov.

+---